 The School Supplies list can be found on the school's website on the HOME (first) page (fcwcs.org).
-Parents are asked NOT to purchase mechanical pencils for use at school.
-Pencil sharpeners are also not to be bought to school.
+Parents are asked NOT to purchase mechanical (lead) pencils for use at school.
+The lead causes problems keeping the floor clearn.
+Pencil sharpeners are also not to be brought to school.